Updated 2026-03-15

 How to Choose the Right Email Tool for Your Law Firm

 Firm size matters.
-Solo practitioners can use simpler tools like MailerLite or Sequenzy.
-Larger firms need platforms like ActiveCampaign or HubSpot.
+Solo practitioners and small firms can use simpler, affordable tools like Sequenzy or MailerLite.
+Larger firms with marketing staff benefit from platforms like ActiveCampaign or HubSpot with CRM integration.

 What Actually Works for Law Firms